sunnymiesta/Adina-Cash/README.md

 Catalyst Coin is the most secure, stable, and decentralized platform amongst the thousands of digital currencies in the market today.
 Catalyst is an innovative, cryptographically-secured digital asset ledger based on blockchain technology.
 Developed in part from the core code behind Karbo.

+<h2>We are trying to do things no cryptocurrency has ever done before.
+The Completly Masternode Solution in cryptonote world.</h2>

 For more details visit our Website :

 https://catalyst.cash